NativeScript/nativescript-sdk-examples-ng/app/web-view/overview.md

-WebView component inside the Angular project could be use to display web content from the network by edding the page url in the WebView `src` property  or to display local html file by addint the path to the file.
+The WebView component is used to display web content within your application.
+You use the control by providing a `src` attribute that points at a URL or a local HTML file.